 Let’s take a look at how clever graphic design and imagery plays a part in making your website really work for you.

 Your website would be pretty boring if it was just a wall of text on a white background, right?

-Having images is not only important for breaking up all that copy and making your site look good, but they also heavily influence the users experience on your website
+Having images is not only important for breaking up all that wording content and making your site look good, but they also heavily influence the users experience on your website.

 90% of the information we receive and perceive on a daily basis is visual, it’s what we’re used to, and it’s incredibly efficient.
 That’s why that stale old statement is still floating around: a picture is worth a thousand words.
 Because it is!